-PDUFA Frequently Asked Questions and Information About Waivers describes under which circumstances FDA may grant certain waivers and reductions from drug application fees.
+PDUFA Information About Waivers, Reductions, and Refunds describes under which circumstances FDA may grant certain waivers and reductions from drug application fees.

 The Guidance for Industry - User Fee Waivers, Reductions, and Refunds for Drug and Biological Products provides recommendations to applicants regarding requests for waivers, refunds, and reductions of user fees for drug products.

 The National Institutes of Health (NIH) Office of Extramural Research offers many funding and grant opportunities.
 Unsolicited grant applications are those not submitted in response to a published Request for Applications (RFA).
 All unsolicited applications (except those that involve veterinary medicine) seeking FDA support should be submitted to the FDA.